How to Prevent Fungal and Disease Growth in Lawns during the Fall and Winter

 Spraying Turf

 Determine how much Patch Pro to use by measuring the square footage of the treatment area.
-To find this, measure the length and width of the treatment area in length then multiply (length X width = square footage).
-A general application of Patch Pro can be mixed between .5 to 4 oz. of product per gallon of water per 1,000 sq. ft.
+To find this, measure the length and width of the treatment area in length, then multiply (length X width = square footage).

 Key Takeaways

-What Funguses can Appear on Lawns During the Fall and Winter
+What Funguses Can Appear on Lawns During the Fall and Winter

 Causes of Fungi, Mold, and Disease Growth on Fall and Winter Lawns

-• Typically, the reason for fungi, mold, and disease growth is based on several factors such as over or under watering, improper fertilization and mowing, consistent rainfall, wind, and freezing weather conditions, and compact soil.
+• Typically, the reason for fungi, mold, and disease growth is based on several factors such as over or under-watering, improper fertilization and mowing, consistent rainfall, wind and freezing weather conditions, and compact soil.

 How to Remove Fungi, Mold, and Diseases from Lawns